ComplexNetTSP/NET4255/README.md

 ### Teacher: [Vincent Gauthier](mailto:vincent.gauthier@telecom-sudparis.eu), [Hossam Afifi](mailto:hossam.afifi@telecom-sudparis.eu)

+Firstname: XXXXX
+Lastname: XXXXX

 ## Introduction
-* You should maintain a github repository for your project
+* Clone this repository
-* Each step should be validated with a professor and then commited and push to your own github
+* Each Challenge **must be** validated with a professor and then commited and push to your own github repository
 * Before starting a given step present the sketch of your infrastructure to a professor

+## Challenge 0: Install
+On your onwn computer install the following software:
+* Docker Desktop
+* IDE (VSCode, etc)

 ## Challenge 1: Create a Simple Web page and develop a docker file for your website